josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * compel explanation;
     * still lack power to force implementation.
 * The node should assess actual institutional effect rather than title alone.

+Slogan Control May Have Been Tactical Rather Than Ideological

+* Restricting slogans may have reflected:
+    * immediate safety concerns;
+    * police pressure;
+    * media risk;
+    * negotiation strategy.
+* It should not automatically be treated as proof that every participant shared one coherent ideological programme.

+Viral Language May Have Outgrown Movement Control

+* Some slogans, songs and memes may have:
+    * originated outside official CJP structures;
+    * travelled without permission;
+    * acquired meanings organisers did not intend.
+* Cultural uptake is evidence of public participation.
+* It is not proof of central authorship.

+Script Rendering May Not Reflect Original Publication

+* A slogan may have originally circulated only in:
+    * Latin script;
+    * Devanagari;
+    * English;
+    * or spoken video.
+* Adding an Urdu-script rendering improves accessibility.
+* It does not prove that the movement itself published that exact written version.
+* The archive should therefore distinguish:

+attested original script
+≠ editorial accessibility rendering

 ⸻